SAP-samples/teched2024-DA180/exercises/ex02/README.md

 The column Text/Association allows you to specify the purpose of an attribute when your entity is consumed later.
 For example, you could have a Product ID and a Product Description in the table and use the Product Description column as text for the Product ID.<br>
-The Semantic Type option provides you with several option to choose from, so that you can configure an additional context for the column, such as the option to configure the column as a Currency column or a Language column.
+The Semantic Type option provides you with several options to choose from, so that you can configure an additional context for the column, such as the option to configure the column as a Currency column or a Language column.